 These covenants are subject to a number of qualifications and exceptions.
 The operating and financial restrictions and covenants in our existing debt agreements and any future financing agreements may adversely affect our ability to finance future operations or capital needs or to engage in other business activities.
-A breach of any of the restrictive covenants in the Intelsat Jackson Secured Credit Agreement could result in a default under such agreement.
+A breach of any of the restrictive covenants in the Intelsat Jackson Secured Credit Agreement including the two financial maintenance covenants referred to above could result in a default under such agreement.
 If any such default occurs, the lenders under the Intelsat Jackson Secured Credit Agreement may elect to declare all outstanding borrowings, together with accrued interest and other fees, to be immediately due and payable, enforce their security interest or require us to apply all available cash to repay these borrowings.
 If this occurred under the Intelsat Jackson Secured Credit Agreement, this would result in an event of default under our existing notes.
-The lenders under the Intelsat Jackson Secured Credit Agreement to the result of the secure of the sec commitments they have to fund further borrowings.
 If Intelsat Jackson were unable to repay outstanding borrowings when due, the lenders under the Intelsat Jackson Secured Credit Agreement would have the right to proceed against the collateral granted to them to secure the debt owed to them.
 If the debt under the Intelsat Jackson Secured Credit Agreement were to be accelerated, our assets might not be sufficient to repay such debt in full or to repay our notes and our other debt.